Tanishq123467658/Heart-Disease-Detection-using-Machine-Learning-Techniques/README.md

 ## Support

-For bug reports, feature requests, or general questions, please open an issue or reach out to **Tanishq** on GitHub.
+For bug reports, feature requests, or general questions, please open an issue or reach out to me on GitHub.

 ---